 Annual bonuses are designed to incentivize individual performance and reward the achievement of Company's long-term and short-term financial, operational and strategic goals that we believe drive stockholder value.
 Our annual bonus program supports our commitment to motivating our executives to deliver outstanding financial and operational performance.
 In determining the annual bonus, if any, for each NEO, the compensation committee reviews information provided by management with respect to Company performance.
 The compensation committee then considers Company and individual performance in the context of the information provided by its compensation consultant, and determines whether an annual bonus is to be awarded and, if so, the amount, in consideration of the total compensation each NEO will receive.
-In February 2023, after its review of 2022 Company and individual performance and consultation with its compensation consultant, the compensation committee awarded year-end cash bonuses of \$500,000 to Mr. Straehla and \$300,000 to Mr. Layton for fiscal year 2022 performance, in recognition of these named executive officers' contribution toward the Company's improved operational performance achieved in 2022, as discussed in more detail under "2022 Performance Highlights" above.
+In March 2024, the compensation committee awarded cash bonuses of \$70,000 to Mr. Straehla and \$50,000 to Mr. Layton in recognition of their contributions towards collections of accounts receivable from PREPA during 2024.